minthcm/minthcm/README.md

 ## 🤖 AI & Agents

 MintHCM is designed to work within modern AI ecosystems and support advanced agent-based architectures:
-- MCP / WebMCP support
+- 🔗 MCP / WebMCP — connect HR data and processes to any MCP-compatible AI agent
-- Agent-to-agent communication (A2A)
+- 🤝 A2A (Agent-to-Agent) — orchestrate multi-agent workflows across systems
-- A2UI / AGUi interfaces
+- 🖥️ A2UI / AGUi — human ↔ agent collaboration interfaces
-- Built-in AI agent
+- 🧠 Built-in AI agent — ready to use out of the box
-- Support for custom AI tools and agents
+- 🛠️ Custom agent support — build and deploy your own agents on HR data and processes

 > Build HR processes as intelligent, autonomous systems powered by AI.